Biomass systems fall into 2 main categories: - commercial and domestic

 Domestic biomass systems

 The domestic tariff for biomass is less than the commercial systems and will be paid over 7 years.
-The domestic tariff will not be introduced until April 2014.
+The domestic scheme was introduced in April 2014.